vi11ain/phoenix-writeup/stack-2.md

 ```

 ## Challenge
-The aim is to change the contents of the changeme variable to 0x0d0a090a
+The aim is to change the contents of the `changeme` variable to `0x0d0a090a`.

 ## Solution
 Same as `stack-one`, only this time our input is passed as an environment variable.